kdrakon/splunk-logback-hec-appender/README.md

   - Log messages are buffered in memory off of the queue.
 Once a buffer is filled, logs are instantly posted to HEC endpoint.
   - 25 *(default)*
 - `<flush>`
   - Specifies a timeout in seconds in which the buffer should be flushed regardless of the current number of logs in it.
+This ensures log messages don't stagnate.
   - 30 *(default)*
 - `<parallelism>`
   - Log messages are posted to the HEC endpoint in parallel.
 This number specifies how many parallel posts should happen asynchronously.

-The appender also supports the addition of [Logback Filter's](http://logback.qos.ch/manual/filters.html) — see XML the example above.
+The appender also supports the addition of [Logback Filter's](http://logback.qos.ch/manual/filters.html) — see the XML example above.

 ### SplunkHttpEventCollectorJsonLayout
 By default, the `SplunkHttpEventCollectorLogbackAppender` will use a default configured `SplunkHttpEventCollectorJsonLayout`.
 The JSON data is rendered using [json4s](https://github.com/json4s/json4s) from the following case classes: